Jakobimatrix/efficient_cpp/basics/memory.md

 // TODO

 #CPU
 Depending on the CPU your program is running on/compiled for, different optimisations will be done for you.
-Though you should not relay on them you should definetly know them to understand different behaviours.
+Though you should not relay on them you should definitely know them to understand different behaviours.

 * [5 Things a modern CPU is doing](https://www.youtube-nocookie.com/embed/S4mKJxbrkT4?rel=0) *~11 min.*